-For the three months ended June 30, 2022, Mobile Health revenue totaled \$87.3 million, an increase of \$54.1 million, or 163%, as compared with the three months ended June 30, 2021.
-This significant increase was mainly due to the expansion of the services offered by this segment, particularly with respect to COVID-19 related testing and vaccination and other healthcare services revenues included in the Mobile Health segment.
+For the three months ended September 30, 2022, Mobile Health revenue totaled \$76.6 million, an increase of \$8.7 million, or 13%, as compared with the three months ended September 30, 2021.
+This increase was mainly due to the expansion of the services offered by this segment.
 This expansion accelerated through 2021 and into 2022 as the Company increased its customer base, primarily in the municipal and cruise line customer segments, and its geographic reach, while extending several large customer contracts and introducing a broader range of services.
+Compared to the prior year period, the third quarter of 2022 featured significantly less COVID-19 testing revenue, which was outweighed by the substantial increase in other Mobile Health services.